npilorge/php-oop-mvc/README.md

 To install the database for this project, the connection logs are in the app/models/Connector.php file.
 You can use the dump.sql to populate the base.

+## Improvement coming soon

+- Addition of a TWIG for display
+- CAD/DTO slicing

 ## Screenshots

 (To do...)